immerjs/immer/readme.md

 // `newState.x` cannot be modified here
 ```

 This ensures that the only place you can modify your state is in your produce callbacks.
+It even works recursively and with `ReadonlyArray`s!

 ## Immer on older JavaScript environments?